For years I avoided budgeting because of how restrictive it felt. I didn’t want to feel guilty every time I spent my own

 - 20% for savings and debt

 Remember, this framework is just a guide, and it’s not going to be right for everyone.
-For example, Brandon and I have $150,000 of debt that we’re currently paying off, so we spend more than 20% of our budget on savings and debt.
+For example, when Brandon and I had $150,000 of debt that we were paying off, we would spend more than 20% of our budget on savings and debt.

 Listen, I know it’s popular advice in the personal finance community to have separate bank accounts for your different savings goals.
 At some point, though, it all becomes more work than it’s really worth.
 And if you have a good system in place, you don’t need a bunch of different bank accounts.

-First, popular online banks such as Ally and Capital One allow you to set up “buckets” within a single savings account where you designate different cash for different purposes.
+First, popular online banks such as Ally (the one I personalize use) allow you to set up “buckets” within a single savings account where you designate different cash for different purposes.

 Additionally, budgeting apps such as You Need a Budget (YNAB) allow you to budget money for certain purposes.
-My banking app might say I have $10,000 in my savings account, but I can look at YNAB and see that I have $5,000 budgeting for my emergency fund and $5,000 budget for RV renovations.
+My banking app might say I have $10,000 in my savings account, but I can look at YNAB and see that I have $X budgeted for my emergency fund and $X budgeted for our new car.

 Another popular piece of financial advice is to shop around for the savings account with the highest interest rate.
 But then what happens is you’re constantly obsessing over whether your current bank still has the highest rate and constantly moving your money as banks change their rates.

-Here is some honestly for you — The difference between a 2% interest rate and a 1.75% interest rate on a savings account can literally come down to a few dollars, depending on how much money you have in the account.
+Here is some honesty for you — The difference between a 2% interest rate and a 1.75% interest rate on a savings account can literally come down to a few dollars, depending on how much money you have in the account.
 Just pick a bank with a high-yield savings account and let it go.

 Finally, credit card hacking.
 Far too many people take out loads of credit cards with different types of rewards, and then only use their favorite.
 Credit card hacking might be effective if you do it right, but for most of us, it just adds extra unnecessary credit cards to our wallets.